nunofachada/cf4ocl/docs/01_userguide.md

 @code{.c}
 /* Base class for all OpenCL wrappers. */ struct ccl_wrapper {

+	/* The class or type of wrapped OpenCL object. */ CCLClass class;

 	/* The wrapped OpenCL object. */
 	void* cl_object;